jeedali17/Multi-Premoves-Mouse-Keyboard/README.md

+# This project is not maintained by its author.
+If you want to contribute, you can either fork this repository and I'll put the link to your repository here, or you can create a pull request, or any other suggestions

 # Multi Premoves For Mouse and Keyboard
  Creating unlimited multiple premoves compatible with all Lichess styles of playing (keyboard, mouse, touchscreen)